Ed Blakely

-Edward James Blakely (born 1938), for most his career, was a Professor of Urban Planning at the University of California at Berkeley.
-In 1994, he retired as a leading scholar in the field with award winning books.
-He is known primarily for having been Executive Director of Recovery Management for the City of New Orleans.
+Edward James Blakely (April 21, 1938 – September 6, 2025) was an American academic who, for most his career, was a professor of Urban Planning at the University of California at Berkeley.
+In 1994, he retired as a leading scholar in the field with award-winning books.
+He is known primarily for having been executive director of Recovery Management for the City of New Orleans.

-Education
+Early life and education

-Blakely earned his B.A., from the University of California at Riverside, an M.A. from the University of California at Berkeley, a master of management from Point Loma Nazarene University, and an Ed.D. from the University of California at Los Angeles.
+Blakely was born in San Bernardino, California, on April 21, 1938.
+He earned his B.A. from the University of California at Riverside, an M.A. in Latin American history from the University of California at Berkeley, a master of management from Point Loma Nazarene University, and a Ph.D. in education and management from the University of California at Los Angeles.

 Career

 Role in Oakland

-For nearly a decade, Blakely worked as a consultant to Oakland, California mayor Elihu Harris.
+For nearly a decade, Blakely worked as a consultant to Oakland, California, mayor Elihu Harris.
 In 1998, Blakely ran to succeed Harris as mayor of Oakland and finished the election in a very distant second-place behind Jerry Brown.

 Role in New Orleans

 Blakely was hired by New Orleans Mayor Ray Nagin two years after Hurricane Katrina.

 Blakely's role in New Orleans was never far from controversy: he was criticized for describing New Orleans as a "third world country" and its residents as "buffoons" and for not accomplishing enough.
 He alleged, in a speech in Sydney, that the actual population of New Orleans pre-Katrina was known to be slightly lower than the official number reported by the U.S. Census Bureau.
 He suggested this was not unusual since many cities need federal block grants based on population for federal grants.
 On another occasion he also analogized New Orleans to divided neighborhoods of Sunnis and Shias; at Johns Hopkins University he was alleged to have said that New Orleans needed birth control (Blakely responded that he never said this, his actual statement being only that the New Orleans public schools were unprepared to enroll a growing population of children).
 Additional targets of criticism were his "on loan" status in which he continued to receive part of his University of Sydney salary, which he was reportedly allowed since he had unpaid study leave accrued, while New Orleans paid him full-time and his alleged involvement in transparency issues similar to the New Orleans e-mail controversies.
 Blakely's New Orleans salary was $150,718 for 2007 and $154,510 for 2008.